josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 ###### Special design considerations

 Currently, the design of Tsickle necessitates special consideration for its integration into `ngtsc`.
 Tsickle masquerades as a set of transformers, and has a particular API for triggering emit.
-As a transformer, Tsickle expects to be able to serialize the AST it's given to code strings (that is, it expects to be able to call `.getText()` on any given input node).
+As a transformer, Tsickle expects to be able to serialize the AST it is given to code strings (that is, it expects to be able to call `.getText()` on any given input node).
 This restriction means that transformers which run before Tsickle cannot introduce new synthetic nodes in the AST (for example, they cannot create new static properties on classes).

 Tsickle also currently converts `ts.Decorator` nodes into static properties on a class, an operation known as decorator down-leveling.